OWWL Library System’s Purpose

 - Collection Management and Circulation Policy – Outlines procedures for System collections and interlibrary loan.

-- Computer Support Policy – Details scope and limits of System technology support.
+- Computer Support Policy – Details the scope and limits of System technology support.

 - Confidentiality of Patron Records Policy – Complies with Civil Practice Law §4509 regarding the protection of patron information.